MonstrRigalo/MiniWarBot/README.md

 # Notes

 - The only internet connection made by the bot is the one-time download of the OCR model on first launch.
+- The developers of MiniWar have confirmed that this bot can be used.

 ---